milonis/www-chapter-dorset/tab_support.md

 **Speaker --** Encourage your staff to give a talk at one of our meetups, it's amazing what businesses in Dorset are doing and how they are helping to protect against cyber threats, there is a huge amount of work being done in Dorset and sharing your knowledge helps to make us all stronger.

 *Please be assured that the leaders of OWASP Dorset are volunteers who are not paid for their time or personal expenses.
 Speakers are also volunteers who are only reimbursed for expenses directly related to the event they are participating in if they request it but in most cases our speakers generously cover their own costs.
-You can read more OWASP's expense policy [here](https://owasp.org/www-policy/operational/expense-reimbursement) and review OWASP's finances [here](https://owasp.org/finance/).
+You can read OWASP's expense policy [here](https://owasp.org/www-policy/operational/expense-reimbursement) and review OWASP's finances [here](https://owasp.org/finance/).
+As a chapter we can receive up to 90% of your donation with 10% going directly to OWASP Global.